-Certain of our existing stockholders and their affiliates, including our existing principal stockholders, have indicated an interest in purchasing up to an aggregate of approximately \$22.2 million of shares of our common stock in this offering at the initial public offering price.
-In addition, Novo A/S has indicated an interest in purchasing up to approximately \$20.0 million of shares of our common stock in this offering at the initial public offering price.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, fewer or no shares in this offering to any of these parties, or any of these parties may determine to purchase more, fewer or no shares in this offering.
-The following table does not reflect any potential purchases by these parties or their affiliates.
+Certain of our existing stockholders and their affiliates, including our existing principal stockholders, have agreed to purchase an aggregate of 1,105,000 shares of our common stock in this offering at the initial public offering price.
+In addition, Novo A/S has agreed to purchase 1,000,000 shares of our common stock in this offering at the initial public offering price.
+The following table does not reflect any purchases by these parties or their affiliates.

-Number of Shares Percentage of Shares B Percentage of Shares Beneficially Owned
+Number of Shares Percentage of Shares Beneficially Owned

 Name and Address of Beneficial Owner Beneficially Owned Before Offering After Offering

 5% Stockholders:

-Entities affiliated with Apple Tree Partners(1) 7,549,579 49.15% 36.36%
+Entities affiliated with Apple Tree Partners(1) 7,549,579 49.15% 34.56%

 47 Hulfish Street, Suite 441

 Princeton, NJ 08542

-Novartis BioVentures Ltd. (2) 4,319,328 28.12% 20.80%
+Novartis BioVentures Ltd.(2) 4,319,328 28.12% 19.78%

 PO Box HM 2899

 Hamilton HM LX Bermuda

-Trusts and other entities affiliated with Muneer A. Satter(3) 1,621,688 10.56% 7.81%
+Trusts and other entities affiliated with Muneer A. Satter(3) 1,621,688 10.56% 7.42%

 Satter Investment Management, LLC

 676 North Michigan Ave., Suite 4000

 Chicago, IL 60611

 Executive Officers and Directors:

-Jodie P. Morrison (4) 234,939 1.51% 1.12%
+Jodie P. Morrison (4) 234,939 1.51% 1.06%

 Martin D. Williams 168,850 1.10%

 Adrian Senderowicz, M.D.
 14,782

 Seth L. Harrison, M.D.
-(5) 7,762,273 50.53% 37.39%
+(5) 7,762,273 50.53% 35.54%

-Reinhard J. Ambros, Ph.D.
-(2) 4,319,328 28.12% 20.80%
+Reinhard J. Ambros, Ph.D.(2) 4,319,328 28.12% 19.78%

 Timothy J. Barberich (6) 136,511

-David A. Kessler, M.D.
-(7) 20,540
+David A. Kessler, M.D.(7) 20,540

-Campbell Murray, M.D.
-(2) 4,319,328 28.12% 20.80%
+Campbell Murray, M.D.(2) 4,319,328 28.12% 19.78%

-Joseph A. Yanchik, III (8) 47,204
+Joseph A. Yanchik, III(8) 47,204

-All executive officers and directors as a group (11 persons) (9) 12,795,368 81.31% 60.54%
+All executive officers and directors as a group (11 persons)(9) 12,795,368 81.31% 57.60%

-\ Represents beneficial ownership of less than one percent of our outstanding stock.

-(1) Consists of (i) 100 shares of common stock and 4,218,641 shares of common stock underlying shares of redeemable convertible preferred stock held by Apple Tree Partners II, L.P. and (ii) 3,330,938 shares of common stock underlying shares of redeemable convertible preferred stock held by Apple Tree Partners II - Annex, L.P.
-Dr. Seth L. Harrison, a member of our board of directors, is a principal of the general partner of each of Apple Tree Partners II, L.P. and Apple Tree Partners II - Annex, L.P., and Dr. Harrison disclaims beneficial ownership of the shares held by each of Apple Tree Partners II, L.P. and Apple Tree Partners II - Annex, L.P., except to the extent of his pecuniary interest therein.
-Dr. Harrison has sole voting and investment control and power over the shares held by Apple Tree Partners II, L.P. and Apple Tree Partners II, L.P. and Apple Tree Partners II, L.P. and Apple Tree Partners II. - Annex, L.P., except to the extent of his pecuniary interest therein.
-Dr. Harrison has sole voting and investment control and power over the shares held by Apple Tree Partners II, L.P. and Apple Tree Partners II. - Annex, L.P.

-(2) Consists of 4,319,328 shares of common stock underlying shares of redeemable convertible preferred stock held by Novartis BioVentures Ltd., a Bermuda corporation.
+- Represents beneficial ownership of less than one percent of our outstanding stock. - (1) Consists of (i) 9 shares of common stock and 4,218,632 shares of common stock underlying shares of redeemable convertible preferred stock held by Apple Tree Partners II, L.P. and (ii) 3,330,938 shares of common stock underlying shares of redeemable convertible preferred stock held by Apple Tree Partners II Annex, L.P.
+Dr. Seth L. Harrison, a member of our board of directors, is a principal of the general partner of each of Apple Tree Partners II, L.P. and Apple Tree Partners II Annex, L.P., and Dr. Harrison disclaims beneficial ownership of the shares held by each of Apple Tree Partners II, L.P. and Apple Tree Partners II Annex, L.P., except to the extent of his pecuniary interest therein.
+Dr. Harrison has sole voting and investment control and power over the shares held by Apple Tree Partners II, L.P. and Apple Tree Partners II Annex, L.P. - (2) Consists of 4,319,328 shares of common stock underlying shares of redeemable convertible preferred stock held by Novartis BioVentures Ltd., a Bermuda corporation.
 The board of directors of Novartis BioVentures Ltd. has sole voting and investment control and power over such shares.
 None of the members of its board of directors has individual voting or investment power with respect to such shares and each disclaims beneficial ownership of such shares.
 Dr. Reinhard J. Ambros and Dr. Campbell Murray, two members of our board of directors, are also employees of a corporation that is affiliated with Novartis BioVentures Ltd. Each of Drs.
 Murray and Ambros disclaims beneficial ownership of the shares held by Novartis BioVentures Ltd., except to the extent of their pecuniary interest arising as a result of their employment by such affiliate of Novartis BioVentures Ltd. Novartis BioVentures Ltd. is an indirectly owned subsidiary of Novartis AG.